PlasticStudio/silverstripe-seo-ai/README.md

 ## Setting Up
 After installing the module, configure the API and model / temperature settings via YAML.

+Any model with text input / output on [OpenAI's Platform](https://platform.openai.com/docs/models) will work, GPT-4o Mini is the default (recommended).

 *app/_config/seo-ai.yml*
 ```yaml
 ---